microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/cloudcommunications-getpresencesbyuserid.md

 | Application                            | Not Supported.                                  |

 > **Note:**
-> * Maximum of 650 users are supported per API request.
+> * Maximum of 650 user IDs are supported per API request.
-> * The request rate of this API is limited to 1500 API requests per 30 seconds per app/tenant.
+> * The maximum request rate of this API is 1500 API requests per 30 second period, per app/tenant.

 ## HTTP Request
 <!-- { "blockType": "ignored" } -->